 The High Line Canal has always been more than a trail.
-It is a connector, linking neighborhoods across 71 miles and bringing together generations who walk, run, stroll, volunteer, and learn along its banks.
-It carries forward more than a century of Colorado history while shaping a shared future for our region.
-Each day, the Canal reminds us that progress happens when communities move forward together.
+For more than a century, it has connected neighborhoods across 71 miles, bringing together people of all ages who walk, run, ride, stroll, and learn along its banks.
+It carries a legacy of our region’s history while shaping a shared future, reminding us that lasting progress happens when communities move forward together.

 Walking the High Line Canal is great for both physical and mental health!
 It is a unique way to experience the City's diverse neighborhoods, all while fostering a deeper connection to the environment.